 This post is also available in: EspañolReading time: 4 minutes

-The Lost City is located in northern Colombia, in the mountains of Sierra Nevada de Santa Marta.
-Ciudad Perdida was discovered in 1972 by a group of tourists who on their way encountered barely visible climbing stairs covered with moss.
-Followed by them, they discovered an abandoned city hidden under the crowns of trees.
-Soon afterward, antique gold figures and various valuable artifacts began to appear on the local black market.
-When the authorities found out about the situation, they created a guarded national park there.
-Today, Ciudad Perdida is one of the most popular monuments in South America from pre-Columbian times.
+Shortly after the discovery of Lost City in Colombia, antique gold figures and other valuable objects began to appear on the local black market.
+When the authorities found out about the situation, they created a national park under surveillance, and today, Lost City is one of the most popular monuments in South America since pre-Columbian times.

 You will remember that in the first paragraphs we mentioned that the Spaniards took over the territory, well, they plundered it.
 Why?
 The land was full of important gold mines, but that’s not all.
 More than 500 years ago the legend of El Dorado, a supposed gold-plated city, was born.
 At the mere possibility of finding the city of gold the conquistadors went mad, you can imagine the mutiny.

 Lost City, after suffering from (supposed) gold, switched to marijuana, because the conditions for its cultivation were ideal.
 Then to coca and today, to tourism.

 The ruins of Lost City in Colombia are inhabited by the Kogi Indians, who consider themselves descendants of the Taironi people.
 The Kogi Indians preserve old traditions, habits and rituals.
 They live a life far from civilization in huts built with stones, palm leaves and clay.
 Their living conditions are far from those of the rest of Colombians: they do not use their benefits, they wear simple clothes and often walk barefoot.